The single biggest way you can support homeschooling families – ours and any other homeschoolers you know – is by being open-minded.

 Amazon wishlist gifts

 We tend to be pretty low on the “stuff-buying” thing in our house.
-Most of our books and movies come from the local library or rental services like Redbox, and Sarah’s entire wardrobe would fit in two drawers of a good-sized dresser.
+Most of our books and movies come from the local library or rental services like Redbox, and Ashar’s entire wardrobe would fit in two drawers of a good-sized dresser.

 But boy, there are certain things we really like.
 Legos.
 Books that we can read over and over again.
 Family movie favorites.

-ANY contributions from Sarah’s list are warmly welcomed.
+ANY contributions from Ashar’s list are warmly welcomed.
 Also, if you happen to have any of the items on it, or related ones, that you’re looking to find a new home for, we are THRILLED to “use used” whenever possible!

 Use our Amazon affiliate links